hsiangyuzhao/PANet/README.md

   doi={10.1109/TMI.2022.3197180}}

 ## Methods
 In this paper we propose a novel *Prior Attention Network* with intermediate supervision, parameterized skip connections and deep supervision strategy to address multi-lesion segmentation problems in medical images.
-Compared with cascaded U-Net, which is popular in segmenting multiple lesions in medical images, our proposed network achieves better balance of performance and efficiency.
-You can refer to our manuscript for more details if you are interested in our program.
 ### Network Topology
 ![network](https://user-images.githubusercontent.com/53631393/136913718-e94f7ba1-8444-4445-8682-692ff6a99a62.png)
 ### Attention Guiding Decoder